joomlatools/joomlatools-vagrant/README.md

     33.33.33.58 testsite.dev

 Now you can reach the ```www/testsite``` folder from the domain testsite.dev

+You can have the script pre-install Joomla for you.
+Just run ```joomla --version=3 create testsite```to setup the latest Joomla 3 version.
+You can ask the script to install sample data by adding the ```--sample``` flag.
+You can install any branch from the Git repository or any version from 2.5.0 and up using this command.
+See [this demo](http://quick.as/kvjjsg6g) to see how the script works.

 For more information and available options, try running:

     joomla --help

-You can have the script pre-install Joomla for you.
-Just run ```joomla --template=joomla3 create testsite```to setup a Joomla 3.0 install.
-(Note: administrator credentials are _admin/admin_)

 Symlink your code into a Joomla installation
 --------------------------------------------
-Let's say you are working on your custom Joomla 3.0 component called _MyComponent_ and want to continue working on it using the Vagrant box.
+Let's say you are working on your custom Joomla 3.2 component called _MyComponent_ and want to continue working on it using the Vagrant box.

 If your source code is located at _/Users/myname/Projects/mycomponent_, we should start by making this directory available to the Vagrant box.